Grauenwolf/PackIT/README.md

 A tiny amount of boilerplate added for potentially a lot of performance gain.
 (Though it should be noted that this would only matter if the web servers are under a heavy CPU load.)

+## Round 8 - Removing the Dispatchers

+Let's look at that code again.
+What exactly are the dispatchers doing?

+* They use the DI framework to locate a service.
+* They allow the developer to invoke the service.

+And what does the ASP.NET Core pipeline do?

+* They use the DI framework to locate a service.
+* They allow the developer to invoke the service.

+So why do we need the dispatcher?
+What does it give us what we didn't already have?

+1. You don't have to instantiate services you don't need.

+Ok, we can do that.

+### Fix

+Step 1 is to separate the controllers based on dependencies.
+We'll need three:

+* `PackingListsCommandController`
+* `PackingListsCreatePackingListWithItemsController`
+* `PackingListsQueryController`

+Note that the routes do not need to be changed.
+From the client's persepective, everything is still accessed via `/api/PackingLists/...`.

+Step 2 is to create the 3 matching service classes.

+* `PackingListCommandService`
+* `CreatePackingListWithItemsService` (Formally `CreatePackingListWithItemsHandler`)
+* `PackingListQueryService`

+These three service classes replace the multitude of single-method handler classes.
+The `CreatePackingListWithItemsService` class is kept separate from the others because it has additional dependencies.

 # PackIT
 PackIT is simple "packing list app" built on top of clean architecture and CQRS.